 Shawarma usually consists of chicken or lamb, but you can find other versions with beef, veal, or turkey today.
 The best thing about this dish is the marinated meat.
 You can saute, grill, or roast it at home.
 Then wrap it with thin pita bread and top your food with sauce and veggies.

-17. Kousa Mahshi (Lebanese Stuffed Zucchini)
+19. Kousa Mahshi (Stuffed Zucchini)

 If your favorite vegetable is squash or zucchini, then you will love this treat for sure.
 Kousa Mahshi is a famous stuffed zucchini dish in most Middle Eastern nations.
 People claim this recipe’s root is from Syria, while Greek and Turkish people believe this is their food.